 2. Black Death—The Invention of Quarantine

 The plague never really went away, and when it returned 800 years later, it killed with reckless abandon.
-The Black Death, which hit Europe in 1347, claimed an astonishing 200 million lives in just four years.
+The Black Death, which hit Europe in 1347, claimed an astonishing 25 million lives in just four years.
+Some historians estimate the disease led to even higher death tolls—up to 200 million.

 At first, sailors were held on their ships for 30 days, which became known in Venetian law as a trentino.
 As time went on, the Venetians increased the forced isolation to 40 days or a quarantino, the origin of the word quarantine and the start of its practice in the Western world.